Pankaj-gh/Web-Scraping-challenge/README.md

 For part -2 the above scraped content are stored in their respective variables and passed within a funciton in the scrape_mars.py file
 The app.py file is used to import the scrape_mars.py file and call this scrpae function and the content is renderd on an HTML page.

+The screenshots of the html page are added to the template folder within the repository

 Libraries such as BS4,splinter,pandas were heavily used including, bootstrap for HTML and Mongo DB for app.py